 Consider any interests or hobbies that you and your Ideal Patient share; for example, you could incorporate your affinity for dogs, cats, or other pets into your marketing message.

 As you can see, there are a multitude of ways to create a practice specialization.
 If you are wondering how to design the right niche for your practice, let’s talk.
-Schedule your free 30-minute consult with me today.
+Find out more here.